facebook/litho/_docs/build-steps.md

 permalink: /docs/build-and-codegen
 ---

-As explained in [WritingComponents](/docs/writing-components), Litho relies on code generation in order to create *Components* from *Component Specs*.
+As explained in [Writing Components](/docs/writing-components), Litho relies on code generation in order to create *Components* from *Component Specs*.
 This process utilises intermediate *ComponentSpec* representations called *SpecModels*, which are immutable java objects.

 Code generation comprises three main steps: